Wolf FAQ

 -

-Red wolves: Red wolves live at Alligator River National Wildlife Refuge in North Carolina.
+Red wolves: Red wolves live in eastern North Carolina at Alligator River National Wildlife Refuge.
 This is the only location where wild red wolves can be found today.

 Canadian gray wolf: Canadian gray wolves are found in Alberta, British Columbia, the Yukon, and the Northwest Territories of Canada and the northwest United States; such as Idaho, Montana, Wyoming, Washington, Oregon, and Alaska.